Veryan4/form-wizard/README.md

 ### Test via Angular

-I suggest having Angular 6 or grater installed.
+I suggest having Angular 6 or greater installed.
 This assumes that you also have npm/node installed.

 ```
 git clone https://github.com/Veryan4/form-wizard.git